 Communication is at the heart of organizational effectiveness.
 On hybrid teams, communication requires intention and balance.

 10. Create and rollout an aligned Communication Charter.
-Communication Charters set clear expectations for communication channels and boundaries, making collaboration easier so more work can get done. .
-We can help your team create this agreement in our Cultivating Trust and Connection Workshop.
+Communication Charters set clear expectations for communication channels and boundaries, making collaboration easier so more work can get done.
+We can help your team create this agreement in our Building a Communication Charter or you can use a DIY approach by accessing the Communication Charter template in our Hybrid Team Toolkit.

 The planning, execution, and follow-up used for meetings all need to be reworked to include virtual employees.